Karl Slotta: Life

 In 1933, Slotta was first, or one of the first, to isolate and identify progesterone (there being four separate research labs which claim such distinction).

 In 1934, he proposed a correct structural formula for the hormone.
 While working at the Chemistry Institute of the University of Vienna, Slotta synthesized compounds, analogous to plant extract from French lilac, then used to treat symptoms of diabetes.
 The synthetic, marketed as Synthalin, proved less toxic and more potent than prior plant products.
 Slotta was appointed professor of chemistry in 1935, but, during the rise of the National Socialist regime was summarily dismissed from his position, becoming one of the legion of German scholars "displaced" by the Nazis.
 As persecution escalated, in 1935 he left Germany with his family for the safety of Brazil.

-In Brazil, Slotta initially worked on the chemistry of coffee, from which bean oil he extracted a substance he called "cafestol" that he reported had estrogenic properties.
+In Brazil, Slotta initially worked on the chemistry of coffee, from which bean oil he extracted a substance he called cafestol that he reported had estrogenic properties.
 As a result, European pharmaceutical companies sought to duplicate his work, in the hope of producing steroidal sex hormone from such an abundant and inexpensive material.
-The project proved unsuccessful, however, Slotta was recognized with an appointment at the Instituto Butantan, a Brazilian biomedical research center of the São Paulo State Secretary of Health, located near the campus of the University of São Paulo.
+The project proved unsuccessful; however, Slotta was recognized with an appointment at the Instituto Butantan, a Brazilian biomedical research center of the São Paulo State Secretary of Health, located near the campus of the University of São Paulo.
 In 1935 he was appointed director of the Chemical Institute, primarily engaged in the production of antivenins to treat local farmers.
 In time, the Institute developed basic and applied biomedical research in many areas, including molecular biology, immunology and epidemiology.
 The center has a graduate training program in collaboration with other institutions, in the areas of biotechnology and infectology, with research laboratories, production units and specialized library.
 Slotta, a sterol chemist, studied medical applications of snake venom.
 In 1938, Slotta and his brother-in-law Heinz Fraenkel-Conrat isolated crotoxin from venom, the first snake toxin to be isolated in crystalline form.
 Their research suggested that the toxicity of crotoxin was due to effects on nerve lipids.
 He subsequently co-founded a biopharmaceutical company.

-On May 3, 1948 Slotta traveled from Santos, Brazil aboard the steamer, S.S.
-Argentina, arriving in at the Port of New York, May 17, 1948, with his wife Maja Slotta, and daughter.
+On May 3, 1948, Slotta traveled from Santos, Brazil, aboard the steamer S.S.
+Argentina, arriving at the Port of New York, May 17, 1948, with his wife Maja Slotta and daughter.

-They were bound for Berkeley, California, where Maja's brother, Heinz had relocated.
+They were bound for Berkeley, California, where Maja's brother, Heinz, had relocated.

-After moving to Miami, Florida with his wife and son in the 1956, Slotta unsuccessfully looked for a polio cure using venom.
+After moving to Miami, Florida, with his wife and son in 1956, Slotta unsuccessfully looked for a polio cure using venom.

-Slotta purified the most basic polypeptide from cobra venom, known as direct lytic factor, and with James Vick identified this as cardiotoxin.
+Slotta purified the most basic polypeptide from cobra venom, known as direct lytic factor, and with James Vick identified this as a cardiotoxin.

 In 1956, Slotta was appointed research professor of biochemistry at the University of Miami, Florida.
-Slotta became a naturalized United States citizen March 30, 1961 in Miami, Florida.
+Slotta became a naturalized United States citizen March 30, 1961, in Miami, Florida.
+He died in 1987 in Coral Gables, Florida.